 How does the Temple community sign up for TUalerts?

-Temple students and employees are automatically enrolled to receive TUalerts and can update their contact information and notification preferences via TUportal.
+Temple students and employees are automatically enrolled to receive TUalerts via email.
+As long as your mobile phone information is listed in Self Service Banner, via TUportal, you will receive SMS text alerts.
+You can update your contact information and notification preferences via TUportal.

 How can parents and family members receive TUalerts?

 Temple posts the same information from TUalerts on the university Twitter account.
 We encourage parents and family to add Temple’s Twitter account to their smartphones or visit https://twitter.com/templeuniv (you do not need a Twitter account to view this page).

 The TUalert distribution list targets current students and employees to help ensure our campus community receives information regarding their safety as quickly as possible.

 Should parents or family members have questions or concerns, please email email@example.com.

 What are timely warnings?

 Timely warnings are used to communicate information about events that appear to show a pattern that suggests an on-going threat to the community.
 In isolation, these events may seem relatively innocuous, but taken together, indicate a need for increased vigilance or safety considerations.
 Information about this pattern of events is sent via email with further detail and potential actions to take.
 Timely warnings also include tips for reducing risks and resources for the community to aid in prevention.

 The TUsiren is an outdoor warning siren that is used to alert the campus community about an imminent threat that could be catastrophic and/or life-threatening, such as severe weather, a release of hazardous material or a lockdown due to a violent threat.